dhoer/choco-selenium/ReadMe.md

 ## Prerequisites

-Non-Sucking Service Manager (NSSM), Java, Browser(s), Browser WebDriver(s) must be installed prior to install.
+Java, Browser(s), Browser, WebDriver(s) must be installed prior to installation of selenium.

+## Dependencies

+This package depends on the Non-Sucking Service Manager (NSSM).

 ## Quick Start